Last Updated: August 8, 2024

 United States of America

-What was Richard Kiel's Net Worth?
+What Was Richard Kiel's Net Worth?

 Early Life

-Richard Kiel was born on September 13, 1939 in Detroit, Michigan.
+Richard Kiel was born on September 13, 1939, in Detroit, Michigan.
 He was born with a condition known as gigantism, which is caused by an excess of human growth hormone.
-The condition eventually caused him to grow to a height of 7 feet and 2 inches.
-When he was nine years old, his family moved to Los Angeles County.
+The condition eventually caused him to grow to a height of 7 feet and 3 inches.
+When Richard was nine years old, his family moved to Los Angeles County.
 There, he attended and graduated from Baldwin Park High School.
 Before becoming an actor, Kiel worked a variety of jobs.
 He was a door-to-door vacuum cleaner salesman, a nightclub bouncer, and a cemetery plot salesman.
 From 1963 to 1965, he worked as a mathematics instructor in the evenings at William B. Ogden Radio Operational School in Burbank, California.

 Career

 Kiel began auditioning for acting roles in the late 1950s when he was in his early 20s.
 His first role was a minor part as a bully in "The Rifleman" in 1958.
 In 1960, he appeared in an episode of "Klondike."
 Throughout the 1960s, he booked enough television roles that he was able to pursue a career in acting only, allowing him to quit working as a teacher.
-He appeared in episodes of "The Phantom," "Thriller," "The Twilight," "The Man from U.N.C.L.E.," "I Dream of Jeannie," "Honey West," "My Mother the Car," "The Wild Wild West," "Gilligan's Island," "The Monkees," "I Spy," "It Takes a Thief," and "Daniel Boone."
+Richard appeared in episodes of "The Phantom," "Thriller," "The Twilight," "The Man from U.N.C.L.E.," "I Dream of Jeannie," "Honey West," "My Mother the Car," "The Wild Wild West," "Gilligan's Island," "The Monkees," "I Spy," "It Takes a Thief," and "Daniel Boone."

 Kiel also broke into film in the 1960s.
-His first couple film roles, in "The D.I." and "Run of the Hunted," were uncredited.
+His first few film roles, in "The D.I." and "Run of the Hunted," were uncredited.
 He also appeared in "The Phantom Planet" in 1961.
 The following year, he had a role in "Eegah."
 In 1963, he appeared in the films "House of the Damned," "The Nutty Professor," "Lassie's Great Adventure," and "30 Minutes at Gunsight."
-In 1964, he appeared in "Roustabout" and "The Nasty Rabbit."
+In 1964, Richard appeared in "Roustabout" and "The Nasty Rabbit."
 Kiel appeared in three films in 1965 – "Two on a Guillotine," "The Human Duplicators," and "Brainstorm."
 In 1966, he appeared in "The Las Vegas Hillbillys" followed by a role in "A Man Called Dagger" in 1967.
-In 1968, Kiel landed roles in "Now You See It, Now You Don't" and appeared in "Skidoo."
+In 1968, Richard landed roles in "Now You See It, Now You Don't" and appeared in "Skidoo."

 (Photo by Gabe Ginsberg/FilmMagic)

-One of Kiel's most well-known film roles came after producers for the James Bond films saw Kiel's performance in "Barbary Coast."
-They cast him as the villain character Jaws in the James Bond film "The Spy Who Loved Me" in 1977.
+One of Kiel's most well-known film roles came after producers for the James Bond films saw his performance in "Barbary Coast."
+They cast him as the villain Jaws in the James Bond film "The Spy Who Loved Me" in 1977.
 He was one of a few Bond villains to appear in two Bond films, as he reprised the role in "Moonraker" in 1979.
-Other films he appeared in throughout the 1970s include "Deadhead Miles," "The Longest Yard," "Gus," "Silver Streak," "The Incredible Hulk," "The Humanoid," "Force 10 from Navarone," and "They Went That-A-Way & That-A-Way."
+Other films Richard appeared in throughout the 1970s include "Deadhead Miles," "The Longest Yard," "Gus," "Silver Streak," "The Incredible Hulk," "The Humanoid," "Force 10 from Navarone," and "They Went That-A-Way & That-A-Way."

 In 1980, Kiel appeared in five episodes of "Match Game PM" as a panelist.
 He also appeared in episodes of "The Fall Guy," "Simon & Simon," "Out of This World," and "Superboy" throughout the rest of the decade.
 In terms of film roles around this time, he appeared in "So Fine," "Hysterical," "Phoenix," "Aces Go Places 3," "Cannonball Run II," "Pale Rider," "Qing bao long hu men," "Think Big," and "The Princess and the Dwarf."